Wi-Fi and Technology Services

 Mobile Apps

-BrowZine, available both as a free mobile app and on the Web, is for browsing online journals, downloading articles and creating your own bookshelf of favorite titles.
+BrowZine, available both as a free mobile app and as a website, is for browsing online journals, downloading articles and creating your own bookshelf of favorite titles.

 Download the MyLibrary! mobile app and select Princeton Theological Seminary as your library.

-A PIN is required in order to log in, and you must set your PIN using a laptop or desktop computer before you can use it in the app.
+A PIN is required to log in, and you must set your PIN using a laptop or desktop computer before you can use it in the app.

 There are other ways to take advantage of self-service library account features besides downloading this app.